 An increase in blood flow is an enormous bonus for brain health because it positively improves areas dedicated to memory function.
 Researchers have even discovered the size of certain regions of the brain is larger in individuals who exercise!
 It’s been found runners have a larger hippocampus, which is critical to learning and memory.
 Another part of the brain to have a greater volume in people who exercise is the prefrontal cortex, responsible for short term memory and our highest cognitive functioning.
 Functions like considering the consequences of our actions, focusing attention on a task, solving problems, and anticipating events in our environment.
 Exercise can even aid in maintaining the amount of gray matter and white matter volume in the brain over our lifespan.

-Regularly lacing up those running shoes is beneficial for brain changes in other surprising ways as well.
+Regularly lacing up those running shoes is beneficial for brain changes in other unexpected ways as well.
 Here are some of our favourite surprising facts about the brain and running:

 - Decision making and the ability to reason has been shown to improve with 30 minutes of running.